 Should I include my nursing school GPA?

-Answer: Only if 3.5 or higher, or if specifically requested.
-For experienced nurses, omit GPA.
+Answer: Only if it is 3.5 or higher, or if specifically requested.
+For experienced nurses, omit the GPA.

 How do I list multiple state licenses?

-Answer: "Compact RN License (Multi-state)" or list each: "CA RN #XXXXXX, NY RN #XXXXXX"
+Answer: Write "Compact RN License (Multi-state)" or list each separately: "CA RN #XXXXXX, NY RN #XXXXXX"

 What about volunteer experience?

-Answer: Include if healthcare-related: free clinics, medical missions, health fairs.
-Shows commitment to profession.
+Answer: Include if it is healthcare-related: free clinics, medical missions, health fairs.
+This shows commitment to the profession.

 Should I include professional memberships?